pdrazewski/components-compiler/README.md

 # Components compiler

 Webpack compiler for creating frontend components.
-Build on top of Twig templates, Scss and ES6 javascript.
+Build on top of Vuejs, Twig templates, Scss and ES6 javascript.
 Used as a compile *engine* in https://github.com/pdrazewski/components-kit

 ## Features

+- Compile Vue.js templates with vue-loader
 - Compile HTML / TWIG templates with twig-loader
 - Compile JS with babel-loader (ES2015 preset)
 - Compile CSS with scss-loader, css-loader and postcss-loader (autoprefixer)